 By Hassan Daud

 About the writer: Mr. Hassan Daud Butt is a Projects’ Management specialist and is a faculty member of Projects Management Dept. at various institutes/universities.
+He has also served as diplomat in China and Vietnam and is a recipient of Commemorative medal from Chinese Ministry of Defense.
 He can be reached at email@example.com